Delboy/DryDrops/TESTING.md

     - Leaving out either the rating or the review notifies the user that the fields are required.
     - The user can rate the product between 1 and 5 stars.
 Clicking a star fills the star and every star before it.
     - Any profanity in the review will cause the form to fail and a toast will inform the user.
-    - The form only renders when no reviews for that product, from that user exist.
+    - The form only renders when no reviews for that product from that user exist.

     ![Add-Review](assets/gifs/add-review.gif)